andreazerbato04/Nautilus_Marine_Energy_Harvester/assembly/readme.md

  <br>
   <br>
 For the battery pack, we put three cells in parallel because we want a continuous load capability of at least 2A (becouse the maximum current of every TP4056 is 1A), every battery can supply up 800mA of current 3x800mA=2400mA=2,4A<br>
-We connected the two harevsting source in parallel through their respective charging lines:<br><br>  <ul><li><b> The first line consists of:</b> the solar panel, a diode which prevent reverse courrent and a TP4056 that control the charge of the batteries,in this order, we connect all with the jumper wires and after a rapid check we solder all component.<br></li>
+We connected the two harevsting source in parallel through their respective charging lines:<br><br>  <ul><li><b> The first line consists of:</b> the solar panel, a diode which prevent reverse current and a TP4056 that control the charge of the batteries,in this order, we connect all with the jumper wires and after a rapid check we solder all component.<br></li>
 <li><b>The second line consists of:</b> the AC motor, simuleting the pendulum, connected with the bridge rectifier and a capacitor in parallel for smooth the voltage ripple, the buck-boost, pay attention to the output voltage use the screw on the buck-boost to set it to ≈ 5V, the TP4056 connect all with the jumper wires and solder all the component. <br></li></ul>
 Put the two TP4056 in parallel and connect all to the battery pack.<br>
 This is the rapresentation.
 The circuit was created using fritzing.
 Note in the rappresentation the buck-boost converter is the SDB628 in reality we use the LM2577S+LM2596S<br><br>